wduquette/joe/mdbook/src/extending/packages.md

 ```

 A global function is just a [native function](native_functions.md); when the
-package is installed, each defined global function will be
+package is installed each defined global function will be
-installed automatically into the interpreter using `Joe::installGlobalFunction`.
+installed automatically into the interpreter.
-The function implementations are typically placed within the `JoePackage` subclass
+The function implementations are typically placed within the `NativePackage`
-itself, as shown here.
+subclass itself, as shown here.

 The types are simply [registered types](registered_types.md); when the
 package is installed, each listed type will be installed automatically
-into the interpreter using `Joe::installType`.
+into the interpreter.
 The actual proxies
-can be defined as nested classes in the `JoePackage` subclass, but are
+can be defined as nested classes in the `NativePackage` subclass, but are
 more typically defined in their own `.java` files.

 Finally, a script resource is simply a Joe script found as a resource file
 in the project's jar file, usually adjacent to the package class that
 references it.

-At installation, the script resources will be loaded and
-executed after the global functions and native types.
+Script resources are loaded into the package's environment when the package
+is first loaded.
+Only exported types and functions are available for
+installation or import.

 ## Installing a Package

-To install a package into an interpreter, use `Joe::installPackage`:
+To install a package directly into an interpreter, use `Joe::installPackage`:

 ```java
 var joe = Joe();